 Many sports coaches/officials work part time.
 Sports coaches working on a casual, part-time basis may start on minimum wage and later earn up to $25 an hour.

-Entry-level, full-time sports coaches usually earn minimum wage a year or more.
+Entry-level, full-time sports coaches usually earn minimum wage or more.

 With further experience and coaching success, sports coaches in a few popular sports, such as rugby or cricket, may work as regional or national coaches.

 - Regional coaches usually earn $53,000 to $102,000 a year.

 - National talent coaches who coach individual athletes usually earn $77,000 to $109,000.